f5devcentral/xcedgedemoguide/README.rst

 Create app stack
 ------------------------------------------------------------

 Let's start with creating an Azure VNet Site and then move on to creating an app stack.
-Navigate to the **Site Management** section and select **Azure VNET Sites**.
+Proceed to the **Multi-Cloud Network Connect** service, then navigate to the **Site Management** section and select **Azure VNET Sites**.
 Click the **Add Azure VNET Site** button.

 .. figure:: ./assets/azure-appstack-create_1.png